Who can create Composite Surveys?

 3-5 passes from each partial survey overlapping is recommended to ensure you have more to work with if the boundary between them isn’t ideal for your site conditions.

 It’s possible to merge surveys with little or even no overlap.
-However, data becomes less accurate towards the edges and is generally less useful without overlap.
+However, data becomes less accurate towards the edges and less useful without overlap.

 Flight settings